SebPartof2/Table-9022/docs/recipes/cubanbeans.md

 ## Credits
 ??? tip "Contributors"

-    Recipe provide by Amalia Kendall
+    Recipe provided by Amalia Kendall
     Orginal recipe by Maria Targett
     Adapted for Markdown by Sebastian Kang